ARCHER-CSE/parallel-io/documents/ARCHER_BestPractice/parallel_io_tuning.md

 We provide detailed performance numbers for the different schemes below and provide a high-level summary here.

-* For most cases we would recommend that users use a FPP scheme as it gives good, reliable performance for a wide range of process counts.
+* For performance, we would recommend that users use a FPP scheme in most cases.
+It gives good, reliable performance for a wide range of process counts.
+  (This may, however, add complexity in analysing or reusing the data.)
 * When using FPP you should explictly set a stripe count of 1 (`-c 1`) as it provides excellent performance, minimises chances of job crashes, and has minimum impact on other users.